cado-security/product-help/docs/cado/investigate/ctf-tutorial.md

 # Getting Started with the CTF Investigation

-Cado provides a Capture the Flag (CTF) data set to help you get familiar with the Cado platform.
+/ Forensic Acquisition and Investigation provides a Capture the Flag (CTF) data set to help you get familiar with the / Forensic Acquisition and Investigation platform.

 ## Create an Investigation

-1. Begin by creating a new [investigation](/cado/discovery-import/investigations) in the Cado platform.
+1. Begin by creating a new [investigation](/cado/discovery-import/investigations) in the / Forensic Acquisition and Investigation platform.

    ![Create investigation](/img/tutorial1.png)